Statistical Glossary

 Effect

 When you choose the Effect the tool determines the Effect type and the Effect size.
 Ignore this field if you know the required Effect type and the Effect size.
-If you do not know what to do, use Medium effectEffect Size
+If you do not know what to do, use Medium effectEffect Type

 The expected effect that the test should detect.